becem-gharbi/nuxt-auth/docs/configuration/oauth.md

 ::: warning Important
 - Please note that `redirect.callback` option is required in order to enable OAuth.
-- Please note that `email` and `name` information are required for registration, otherwise not accessible error message will be returned.
+- Please note that `email` and `name` information is required for registration, otherwise a not accessible error message will be returned.
 :::

 #### Options